aiidateam/aiida-core/docs/source/howto/installation.rst

 The location of the configuration directory is determined as follows:

+1. First, the current working directory is checked for an existing configuration directory moving up the file hierarchy until the first is encountered or the root directory is hit.
+The home directory is ignored, because it is likely that this will always exist and would always overshadow the ``AIIDA_PATH`` variable.
-1. First, the ``AIIDA_PATH`` environment variables is checked, which can be a colon-separated list of directories.
+2. Second, the ``AIIDA_PATH`` environment variable is checked, which can be a colon-separated list of directories.
 The first directory that points to an existing configuration directory is selected.
-If no existing directories are found, the last directory defined in the variable is used and the configuration directory is created there if it did not already exist.
-2. If the ``AIIDA_PATH`` is not defined, the current working directory is checked, going up the hierarchy until the first existing configuration directory is encountered.
+If none of the specified directories contains a configuration directory, the last considered directory is taken.
 3. If no existing configuration directory is found yet, the ``.aiida`` directory in the user's home folder is used, and is created automatically if it does not already exist.

 Examples